AditiRKhandagale/Face-Mask-Detection/README.md

 • Help to take necessary precautions for the safety of society by predicting the future outbreaks of COVID-19.
 • Ensure a safe working environment.
 • Save the lives of people.

-#Problem Statement The number of covid 19 cases are increasing day by bay there are  smaller number of system that detect mask hence Deploy a model that detect the face mask is properly wear or not this model particular build for examination hall to detect mask before going to the classroom
+#Problem Statement The number of covid 19 cases are increasing day by bay there are  smaller number of system that detect mask hence Deploy a model that detect the face mask is properly wear or not this model particular build for examination hall to detect mask before going to the classroom.

 #Application This model can be used in exam hall that can support to take examination in safe mode.
 This provides detection of masks in Phase of covid 19

 #Data Collection The dataset consists of various types of mask having two classes with or without mask .With 1006 images.
 Since the ML model requires all the data that is passed as input to be in the numeric form, we performed image processing images to train model.

 Dataset Link from haggle:
 Link: https://www.kaggle.com/prithwirajmitra/covid-face-mask-detection-dataset
 This dataset consists of 1006 images belonging to two classes.